New Party (Taiwan): History

 The New Party was formed on 22 August 1993 out of a split from the then-ruling Kuomintang (KMT) by members of the New Kuomintang Alliance.
 Members of the Alliance had accused KMT Chairman Lee Teng-hui of autocratic tendencies and moving the party away from Chinese unification.
 Co-founders of the New Party included Chen Kuei-miao.
 Originally, the party wanted to keep the name of the faction, but was prevented from doing so due to the similarity of names.
-The name "New Party" was seemingly inspired by the contemporary electoral success of the Japan New Party ("Nihon Shintō"; see Politics of Japan).
+The name "New Party" was seemingly inspired by the contemporary electoral success of the Japan New Party.

 At this time, the party favored direct presidential elections, the ideals of Sun Yat-sen, voluntary service instead of military service, and "equal protection of human rights."
 The party also called for direct flights between Taiwan and the mainland, speaking of a "Great Chinese Common Market."

 In the mid-1990s, the New Party attracted support from the KMT old guard as well as young urban professionals.
 The New Party was aided by former Finance Minister Wang Chien-shien and former Environmental Protection Administration Director Jaw Shaw-kong, who had charismatic and clean images.

 In the 2000 presidential election, the party nominated writer and dissident Li Ao, who ran a spirited but token campaign.
 In the election, most members of the party supported former provincial governor James Soong, who ran as an independent candidate after losing the KMT nomination and subsequently being expelled from the KMT, and in fact both Li Ao and the New Party leader Lee Ching-hua encouraged people to support him.
 In the 2001 Legislative Yuan election, the party won a single seat, Wu Cherng-dean's, in Kinmen.

-In the 2006 municipal elections, the New Party made significant gains, seating over a dozen members into public office.
+In the 2005–06 municipal elections, the New Party made significant gains, seating over a dozen members into public office.
 The New Party also gained four seats in the Taipei Mayor's private offices.

 Since the 2008 Legislative Yuan elections, the New Party has not won any seats, while the party supported most of the KMT candidates.

+Ideology and policies

+The New Party considered to be to be a right-wing or far-right political party.
+It strongly opposes Taiwanese independence and supports Chinese unification.
+Since 1997, the NP has switched to the Chinese ultranationalist position, also considered pro-Beijing.

+In August 2019, New Party Chairman Yok Mu-ming announced a proposal to unify China under the "one country, two systems" principle.
+Under the party's plan, the People's Republic of China and the Republic of China would be united as one country, and the country's name and flag would be determined by common consultations; Yok suggested "China" as the common name.
+The proposal includes post-unification goals such as maintaining a multi-party political system, a legal ban on the Taiwanese independence movement, reducing the size of Taiwan's armed forces, inclusion of Taiwanese representatives in China's delegation to the United Nations, and integration of Taiwanese business in the Belt and Road Initiative.